You’ve got experience, drive, and even an internship under your belt, but you just can’t land an interview.

 Do you lack the employer’s required experience?
 Press ‘pause’ before continuing.
 Are there easy ways to update your skill sets (say, with an online course)?
 Or does the job require skills that only comes from spending time in a specific industry?

-If you’re brand new to marketing – or took some time off from the sector – consider a more functional approach, where your skills are the focal point.
+If you’re brand new to marketing – or took some time off from the sector – consider a more functional skill-based resume format, where your skills are the focal point.
 Already have experience?
-Your resume should emphasize it with both a reverse-chronological layout and unique template.
+Your resume should emphasize it with a reverse-chronological format.

 Finally, make it easy on hiring managers by limiting your resume to a single page.